aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/introduction-to-unsupervised-learning/1456-Introduction to  Unsupervised Learning.md

 Market segmentation is the practice of dividing consumers into groups based on shared needs, desires, and preferences.
 Using these categories, a business can adjust its product lines and marketing techniques to appeal to each group more eﬀectively by addressing their specific needs.

-E.g., A vehicle manufacturer that sells a luxury, higher end car brand would likely target an audience that has a higher income.
+E.g., A vehicle manufacturer that sells a luxury, high-end car brand would likely target an audience that has a higher income.

 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_96c50459c71244ac9725a5e3574ebb0d.png)